A tour of Mars in 360 VR

 There are some who argue that colonising Mars at all is a problematic venture.
 Many of the biggest forces pushing for Martian colonisation are unashamedly motivated by economic growth, and the living and working conditions expected of colonists in many proposals have been decried as inhumane and akin to life under an oppressive fascist regime by human rights authorities.
 Looking at you, Elon.

 What’s more, there are unanswered questions about the legal status of extraplanetary territories and settlements.
-What if we discover that Mars is actually host to life forms under the surface, whose very existence would be threatened by human terraforming efforts?
+What if we discover that Mars actually hosts life forms under the surface, whose very existence would be threatened by human terraforming efforts?
 Who has the legal right to the resources which can be found there?
 These ethical questions inevitably evoke comparisons to past efforts at colonisation, whose dark legacy still impacts our world today.

 Questions like this have no easy answer, but one thing is certain: just as the first Space Race in the 1950s and ‘60s had impacts on many more things than our scientific understanding of the Moon, so too will the race to Mars reveal as much about humanity as it does about our potential future home.

 Thanks for reading, and subscribe to our YouTube channel for more fantastic visual explorations of our solar system in 360° VR in future.
 If you're interested in a space launch of your own, get in touch.